 39. Cherry ‘Morello’ (colt)

 42. Cherry ‘Zoe’ (colt)

 44. Nut (Filbert) Kentish Cob, (bush)

 47. Nut (Filbert) White Filbert, (bush)

-- To plant new trees - replacing those few lost to disease and vandalism and planting new trees is a new section of the orchard - in total 52 new trees in about 20 different varieties of apples, pears, cherries, plums, etc. Some will be old favourites some will be heritage varieties to help to preserve the wonderful choice of orchard fruit that we have in this country.
+- To plant new trees - replacing those few lost to disease and accident and planting new trees is a new section of the orchard - in total 62 new trees in about 20 different varieties of apples, pears, cherries, plums, etc. Some will be old favourites, some will be heritage varieties, to help to preserve the wonderful choice of orchard fruit that we have in this country.
+Including some

-- To install two benches for visitors to enjoy the view of the new orchard and of the ‘old’ (2011+) orchard with the view over the Trent Valley.
+- To install a bench for visitors to enjoy the view of the ‘old’ (2011+) orchard with the view over the Trent Valley.